2016 Republican Party presidential debates and forums: March 3, 2016 – Detroit, Michigan

 The eleventh debate was held on March 3, 2016, at the Fox Theatre in downtown Detroit, Michigan.
 It was the third debate to air on Fox News Channel.
 Special Report anchor Bret Baier, The Kelly File anchor Megyn Kelly and Fox News Sunday host Chris Wallace served as moderators.
 It led into the Maine, Kansas, Kentucky, Louisiana, Michigan, Mississippi, Idaho, and Hawaii contests.
 Fox announced that in order for candidates to qualify, they must have at least 3 percent support in the five most recent national polls by March 1 at 5 pm.
 Ben Carson said on March 2 he would not be attending the debate.
 The debate drew controversy for an allusion Trump made to his penis in response to Rubio's comment about the size of his hands.
 During the debate, Ted Cruz repeated his claim that Donald Trump supported Jimmy Carter and other Democrats for president.

+When asked "So what would you do, as commander-in-chief, if the U.S. military refused to carry out those orders?", Trump responded "They won't refuse.
+They're not going to refuse me.
+Believe me."